 New Year’s resolutions sound good, but most are never accomplished.

 About 80% of those intentions fizzle, according to U.S News & World Report.
-The most popular resolutions as 2019 launched were exercise more, eat healthier, save money and lose weight.
+The most popular resolutions often revolve around -- you guessed it -- exercising more, eating healthier, saving money and losing weight.

 Q: Why do so many people fail at New Year’s resolutions?

 Herman: The resolutions often are dramatic changes in their life.
 That’s difficult to do.
 People use willpower for a period of time, but willpower is only going to last for so long.

 Then, life is busy and you get into your regular routine of things.
 When you’ve chosen something that includes such a drastic life change, it’s very different from the way you’ve been living your day-to-day life.

 Q: What’s the best strategy to reach your goal?